Seoul stocks open sharply higher on Wall Street gains | Yonhap News Agency

 Seoul stocks open sharply higher on Wall Street gains

 SEOUL, Aug.
-19 (Yonhap) -- South Korean shares opened sharply higher Wednesday, tracking an overnight rally on Wall Street led by positive economic indices that fueled optimism for a global economic rebound.
+21 (Yonhap) -- South Korean shares opened sharply higher Friday on overnight tech gains on Wall Street, bucking concerns over the recent hike in new coronavirus outbreaks.

-Market bellwether Samsung Electronics added 0.68 percent, while No. 2 chipmaker SK hynix dipped 1.92 percent.
+Market bellwether Samsung Electronics gained 1.99 percent, with No. 2 chipmaker SK hynix adding 2.09 percent.

-Top pharmaceutical firm Samsung Biologics gained 1.87 percent, and Celltrion jumped 2.3 percent.
+Top pharmaceutical firm Samsung Biologics climbed 0.76 percent, while Celltrion shed 0.49 percent.

-Leading chemical maker LG Chem rose 0.58 percent, and rechargeable battery maker Samsung SDI stayed flat.
+Leading chemical maker LG Chem jumped 3.3 percent, and rechargeable battery maker Samsung SDI advanced 1.45 percent.

-Internet portal giant Naver advanced 0.98 percent, and its rival Kakao added 1.06 percent.
+Internet portal giant Naver rose 1.96 percent, with its rival Kakao up 1.51 percent.

+Hyundai Motor, the country's largest automaker, advanced 2.26 percent, and top steelmaker POSCO added 1.79 percent.

 jwc@yna.co.kr